Learn more about the IE8 Beta...

 Pluggable protocols allow you to return data to the browser from code, similar to how the HTTP protocol returns data to the browser from a remote server.

 The AspxProtocol sample shows how to write a pluggable protocol in C#.
-It's a very cool example, and very easy to customize to your particular needs.
+It's a very cool example but you should never do this.

 Creating a context menu item that launches a program with the selected text